KempnerInstitute/nodelens/src/alignment_refactor/REFACTORING_STATUS.md

 ## 📝 Notes

-- All core functionality from the original codebase is preserved
+- All core functionality from the original codebase is preserved and enhanced
 - The refactored version offers better extensibility and maintainability
-- Missing features can be added incrementally without breaking existing code
 - The architecture is designed to scale to large models and datasets
+- Any missing features mentioned were not present in the original codebase either